Inclusions of $C^*$-algebras arising from fixed-point algebras: Introduction

-It was observed by Rosenberg, \cite{Rosenberg}, that if $H$ is any finite group acting (outer or not) on any \Cs{} $A$, then $A^H$ is isomorphic to a hereditary sub-\Cs{} of $A \rtimes_r H$.
+It was observed by Rosenberg, \cite{Rosenberg}, that if $H$ is any finite group acting (outer or not) on any \Cs{} $A$, then $A^H$ is isomorphic to a hereditary sub-\Cs{} of $A \rtimes H$.
 In particular, if $A$ is simple and the action of $H$ on $A$ is by outer automorphisms, then $A^H$ is simple.
-It remains unknown to the authors if the inclusion $A^H \subseteq A$ is $C^*$-irreducible in this generality, but we prove that this is the case when $H$ is abelian.
+A result of Izumi, \cite[Corollary 6.6]{Izumi}, shows that the inclusion $A^H\subseteq A$ then is $C^*$-irreducible and that all intermediate algebras are of the form $A^H\subseteq A^L\subseteq A$ for subgroups $L$ of $H$.
+This mirrors the situation of crossed products by finite groups, and Izumi indeed directly relates the fixed-point algebra inclusion to the corresponding crossed-product inclusion via a version of Jones basic construction (see \cite[Corollary 3.12]{Izumi}).

+Bisch and Haagerup considered in their paper \cite{BH1996} subfactors of the form $P^H \subseteq P \rtimes G$ arising from outer actions of two finite groups $H$ and $G$ on a II$_1$-factor $P$.
+They show that certain properties of the resulting subfactors (finite depth, respectively, amenability) are precisely mirrored by properties of the subgroup of $\mathrm{Out}(P)$ generated by $H$ and $G$.
+They also show that the inclusion $P^H \subseteq P \rtimes G$ is irreducible if and only if $G$ and $H$ intersect trivially in $\mathrm{Out}(P)$.